-This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum®).
-Platinum is the responsible entity and issuer of units in the Platinum Global Fund® (the "Fund").
-This publication contains general information only and is not intended to provide any person with financial advice.
+This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum®) as the investment manager for, and on behalf of, Platinum Capital Limited ("PMC").
+The publication contains general information only and is not intended to be financial product advice.
 It does not take into account any person's (or class of persons') investment objectives, financial situation or particular needs, and should not be used as the basis for making investment, financial or other decisions.
+You should obtain professional advice before making any investment decision to invest (or divest) in PMC.

 This publication may contain forward-looking statements regarding our intent, belief or current expectations with respect to market conditions.
 Readers are cautioned not to place undue reliance on these forward-looking statements.
-Platinum does not undertake any obligation to revise any such forward-looking statements to reflect events and circumstances after the date hereof.
+Neither Platinum nor PMC undertakes any obligation to revise any such forward-looking statements to reflect events and circumstances after the date hereof.